1717-01-24

 Set limitations.

-In order to get the right feedback at the right time, you need to set limitations.
-Too many design drafts or questions probably create confusion among your design reviewers.
+You need to set limitations in order to get the right feedback at the right time.
+Too many design drafts or questions will probably confuse your design reviewers.

 Less is better.